NasoohOlabi/Stegasus/README.md

   - [ ] Pick low
   - [ ] Try on a large chat dataset.
   - [ ] benchmark without compression.
+- [ ] first layer should be chat aware!